fastify/fastify/docs/TypeScript.md

 ##### fastify.RequestGenericInterface
 [src](./../types/request.d.ts#L4)

 Fastify request objects have four dynamic properties: `body`, `params`, `query`, and `headers`.
 Their respective types are assignable through this interface.
 It is a named property interface enabling the developer to ignore the properties they do not want to specify.
-All ommitted properties are defaulted to `unknown`.
+All omitted properties are defaulted to `unknown`.
 The corresponding property names are: `Body`, `Querystring`, `Params`, `Headers`.

 ```typescript
 import fastify, { RequestGenericInterface } from 'fastify'